-I have seen many of these threats in person having lived in the Middle East for two decades.
+Having lived in the Middle East for two decades I have seen many of these threats in person.
 We need strong leadership in Washington to deal with these threats and to restore the strength of the United States.
 It is through this strength that we are truly protected.
 I intend to support a strong US leadership worldwide.

 Amnesty is not the answer.
 Many people have been patiently waiting for legal citizenship in the United States, and they should receive priority.
-We should not reward those who have broken our laws along with those who have strived to keep them.
+We should not reward those who have broken our laws.
+We should not equate illegals with those who have strived to keep our laws.

-The debate on immigration policy cannot, and should not, begin until we have secured our borders.
-We will continue to have problems as long as our borders remain insecure no matter what changes we make to policy now.
+The debate on immigration policy cannot and should not, begin until we have secured our borders.
+We will continue to have problems as long as our borders remain insecure and porous no matter what changes we make to policy now.

 As your representative in Congress, I will work to adopt a health care system that is competitive within a free market construct and is portable so that an individual can take their health care plan with them from job to job, location to location, across state lines, without penalty.

 Additionally, you will be able to tailor specifics within your personal plan to fit your needs—no longer paying for services that you and your family don’t need or want.
 Most of all, you won’t be taxed!

 The only way to get Americans back to work is to get government off the back of the private sector, and I promise to do just that as a member of Congress.

 On the bright side, we have seen renewable energy establish a foothold with traditional energy sources.
 Wind and solar have been added to the mix of options available for electricity, and over time, their intermittency may be cured by battery technology.

 Renewable energy cannot keep up with the growth America will experience in the coming decades.
 Traditional sources must be developed domestically for the United States to become energy independent, and that will necessitate the federal government allowing the construction of the Keystone XL Pipeline and expansion of oil and gas drilling on federal lands.

 In Congress, I will support the exploration and development of energy sources on American soil.